 - 5) Current and historic data on surface water and groundwater quality for the immediate mine site area; - 6) Current and historic data on the quality of water coming out of the mine; - 7) Aquatic organisms (especially fish, including bull trout, Arctic grayling and mountain whitefish) and aquatic habitat in the EA Study Area.
 Special emphasis is required on Prairie Creek and its tributaries.
-For these locations, describe the following for key aquatic species: - seasonal and life cycle movements; - local and regional abundance and distribution; - known or suspected sensitive habitat areas for different development stages and times of year; - the health of the food chain that supports the species; and - any known issues currently affecting fish and other aquatic life forms in the area; - 8) Wildlife and wildlife habitat and migration corridors.
-Special emphasis will be placed on Dalls sheep and key harvested species like moose.
-For each species, information on the following is required (by population if more than one distinct population is present in the EA Study Area): - population trends, including abundance, distribution and demographic structures; - habitat requirements, including areas of important habitat, attributes of the seasonal habitats that relate to how the species use them (e.g. travel routes, forage) and sensitive time periods; - migration routes, patterns and timings including typical patterns and the range of known variation; - factors known or suspected to be currently affecting the species in the EA Study Area (e.g. harvesting, disease); - known or suspected sensitivities to human activities; and - gaps in current knowledge of the species such as the impacts of disturbance on behaviour or abundance. - 9) "Wildlife at risk" that use habitat in the EA Study Area.
-The developer will: - Identify any species present or potentially present in the project area that are listed under schedule 1 of the federal Species At Risk Act (SARA); - Identify any species present or potentially present in the project area assessed by the Committee on the Status of Endangered Wildlife in Canada; and - Describe each species in terms of the requirements of Item #8 above. - 10) Vegetation and plant communities, including identification of any areas where rare plants are known or suspected to be present; - 11) Terrain, surficial geology, structural geology, mineralogy, bedrock geology (type, depth, composition, permeability), seismic activity records and risk factors, permafrost locations and types within the EA Study Area.
-In particular: - identify the location and extent of the Nahanni North Karst landform and describe its
+For these locations, describe the following for key aquatic species: - seasonal and life cycle movements; - local and regional abundance and distribution; - known or suspected sensitive habitat areas for different development stages and times of year; - the health of the food chain that supports the species; and - any known issues currently affecting fish and other aquatic life forms in the area; - 8) Wildlife (including resident and migratory bird species) and wildlife habitat and migration corridors.
+Special emphasis will be placed on key harvested species like moose, Dalls sheep, and beaver.
+For each species, information on the following is required (by population if more than one distinct population is present in the EA Study Area): - population trends, including abundance, distribution and demographic structures; - habitat requirements, including identification of areas of important habitat (e.g., lambing areas, mineral licks), attributes of the seasonal habitats that relate to how the species use them (e.g. travel routes, forage) and sensitive time periods; - migration routes, patterns and timings including typical patterns and the range of known variation; - factors known or suspected to be currently affecting the species in the EA Study Area (e.g. harvesting, disease); - known or suspected sensitivities to human activities; and - gaps in current knowledge of the species such as the impacts of disturbance on behaviour or abundance. - 9) "Wildlife at risk" that use habitat in the EA Study Area9, including key harvested species like woodland caribou.
+The developer will: - Identify any species present or potentially present in the EA Study Area that are listed under schedule 1 of the federal Species At Risk Act (SARA); - Identify any species present or potentially present in the project area assessed by the Committee on the Status of Endangered Wildlife in Canada; and - Describe each species in terms of the requirements of Item #8 above.